How to File a Civil Suit - A Roadmap to Trial in NC Civil Court

 1. Complaint: The Start of a Civil Lawsuit

-To start a lawsuit, the Plaintiff (the party that initiates the lawsuit) will have to file a complaint.
-To file a complaint, a document is prepared by a civil litigation attorney to spell out the facts and define the legal remedies being sought.
+A civil lawsuit is initiated when the Plaintiff (the party that initiates the lawsuit) files a complaint.
+To file a complaint, a document is prepared by a civil litigation attorney, which outlines the facts and defines the legal remedies being sought.
+If you're unsure how to file a civil lawsuit in NC, The Doyle Law Offices can help you get navigate your way.

 If the Plaintiff is seeking more than $25,000, the case will usually be filed in Superior Court.
 In North Carolina, the Clerk of Court charges a $200 fee for the complaint to be filed.